nus-cs2103-AY2122S1/ip/docs/README.md

 ## About

-ChadBot is an individual project for CS2103T Software Engineering, a module that was a part of the Computer Science curriculum of the National University of Singapore (NUS) for those who matriculated in the NUS Academic Year (AY) 19/20.
+ChadBot is a greenfield individual project for CS2103T Software Engineering, a module that was a part of the Computer Science curriculum of the National University of Singapore (NUS) for those who matriculated in the NUS Academic Year (AY) 19/20.
 ChadBot was done in the AY 21/22 Semester 1 version of CS2103T Software Engineering.
 ChadBot was written in Java, using the JavaFX library for its GUI, and JUnit for its unit tests.
 ChadBot is based off of [Project Duke](https://nus-cs2103-ay2122s1.github.io/website/se-book-adapted/projectDuke/index.html).
 ChadBot's GitHub repository can be found [here](https://github.com/jayasting98/ip).